How to back up a WordPress site?

 - Most hosting providers deny any responsibility for backups of your website

 - The process and quality of backups are out of your control

 - You can’t set up an individual frequency of backups

 - You don’t have a backup on demand (e.g. after a significant change on the website)

 - Hosting backups usually have limited functionality

-- The host is doing backups using your storage space which means that you have a live website and backup files in the same place
+- The host is doing backups using your storage space, which means you have a live website and backup files in the same place.

 - You are losing independence; you already depend enough on your hosting provider as it is.